jerrycluo/KS_take_home_assignment/README.md

 4. In the project directory, run `python app.py` to start the Flask application

-## Task 1
+## Task
 Create an API endpoint using the Flask library that calculates the beta for each of the FAANG stocks.
-Your beta calculation should use the daily adjusted close data from the yfinance API.
-The JSON response of the GET request should be formatted similar to:
+The response of the GET request should be formatted similar to JSON response below:

 ```json
 {